This document is also available in this non-normative format: diff to previous version

 is potentially confusing for developers.
 It is also being discussed whether

-relative IRIs are allowed as values of @base
+relative IRIs are allowed as values of @base or whether

 the empty string should be used to explicitly specify that there isn't